HoawenLo/dvc_pytorch_practice/README.md

 # dvc_pytorch_practice

-# MLOps_demo

 ## Introduction

-This is a simple demonstration repository for the MLOPs presentation.
+This is a simple demonstration for using DVC.

 ## Getting started